 In my real estate career, I have been searching for a way to get involved at a local level and pay forward my good fortune of being cured of cancer myself.
 Now, I’ve finally found a way.
-Jamason Realty Group at Smith & Associates Real Estate has decided to create a fund that will donate $25,000 to Johns Hopkins All Children’s Hospital to be used for pediatric cancer research over the next 5 years.
+Jamason Group at DWELL Real Estate has decided to create a fund that will donate $25,000 to Johns Hopkins All Children’s Hospital to be used for pediatric cancer research over the next 5 years.
 Beyond this, our team will also be volunteering in the hospital as well.
 We are planning some fun events for the children and families being treated here, as well as I have signed up to be a Pet Therapy assistant who brings dogs to play with the children who are receiving in-patient treatments.

 Here’s how you can help!